 Add additional nodes (servers) to the swarm (server cluster) to provide more resources for your apps.

 swarmlet command to perform common tasks on the server.

 Swarmlet is a thin wrapper around Docker Compose and Docker Swarm mode.

-Traefik, Consul, Let's Encrypt, Matamo, Swarmpit and Swarmprom are included by default.
+A few core services, Traefik (v2.3), Let's Encrypt, Ansible and GlusterFS are included by default.

 This project is aimed at developers that want to experiment with application deployment in a flexible multi-server / high-availability environment.
 The goal is to be able to set up your own swarm and deploy your app(s) in minutes.